b2ihealthcare/snow-owl/docs/migration/from-6x.md

 ## Java 11

 From Snow Owl 7.1, Snow Owl compiles and runs on Java 11+ versions.
 It is recommended to use the latest OpenJDK or OracleJDK 11 LTS version.
-Install from [here](https://openjdk.java.net/), [here](https://www.oracle.com/java/technologies/javase-downloads.html) or [here](https://adoptopenjdk.net/).
+Install from [OpenJDK](https://openjdk.java.net/), [Oracle](https://www.oracle.com/java/technologies/javase-downloads.html) or [AdoptJDK](https://adoptopenjdk.net/).
+The Oracle JDK comes with commercial usage restrictions, see [here](https://www.oracle.com/technetwork/java/javase/overview/oracle-jdk-faqs.html) before installing.

 ## RDBMS vs Elasticsearch